 District maintenance personnel count the number of vehicles parked in each commuter lot on a quarterly basis.
 Data is collected from every district to create a statewide report.
+Data collection started in May 2005.

-There was a marked decrease in the number of vehicles parked in the commuter lots from the previous quarter.
-The number of commuter parking lot users may be attributed to the decreased price of fuel in the first three months of 2006.
+There was a substantial increase in the number of vehicles parked in the commuter lots from the previous quarter.
+The additional users of commuter parking lots can be attributed to the increased price of fuel in the last three months of 2005.
 MoDOT will continue to encourage motorists to use these lots through news releases.
-Two additional commuter parking lots were opened this quarter, one each in districts one and five.